Loading...

 • Loyalty program inquiries

-From a PM perspective, the core question is simple:
+From a PM perspective, the core question you want to answer is :

 Are users accomplishing what they came here to do — and are we helping them do it efficiently?

-To answer that, you need to understand intent.
+To answer that, you need to understand and track intent while users interact with the agent.

 In conversational products, intent replaces the idea of “page views” or “button clicks" of traditional apps.